Back to ViTs Hub

 Introduction

-In Parts 1 and 2, we derived and implemented a Vision Transformer from scratch: patch embeddings via Conv2d, multi-head self-attention without nn.MultiheadAttention, pre-norm Transformer blocks, and the full ViT assembly.
-Now we confront the critical question: how does it actually perform?
+Parts 1 and 2 covered the math and implementation: patch embeddings via Conv2d, manual multi-head self-attention, pre-norm Transformer blocks, and the full ViT assembly.
+Now the question: how does it actually perform?

 Experimental Setup